Wellness Professional + Entrepreneur: Why is it so hard?

 March 3rd, 2020

-You identify yourself as a wellness professional, dedicating the majority of your energy to a career promoting health and wellbeing in others.
+So you identify yourself as a wellness professional, dedicating the majority of your energy to a career promoting health and wellbeing in others.
+You are driven by your passion to help people live a more joyful and balanced life.
 Perhaps you’re a fitness instructor, a yoga teacher, a nutritional coach or a spa owner.
 That’s fantastic!
 All the power to you.

 Like you, I found myself working in a profession that I truly believed in and was passionate about.
 I knew I could have a direct impact on others.